Evidence from a million minutes of sales coaching contradicts some common beliefs about sales performance, write Nicholas AC Read and Ben Laker

 A quarter of salespeople are Masters.
 We found that 100% of these drive next steps, and 84% ask for commitments.
 Masters are all-rounders on SalesDNA, who can sell products or value-add solutions equally well.
 If there is a chink in their armour it is found in their tendency to assume their value is obvious, and that the customer is as prepared to buy as they are to sell.

 Some 39% of salespeople are Closers.
 Some 94% of these drive next steps, and 62% ask for commitment.
 Closers are well-suited to commodity products in shorter sales cycles where they can present, negotiate and close quickly.
 They tend to skip needs qualification and go straight to the pitch.
 Buyers seeking transactional efficiency appreciate their economy.
 They tend to do well in wholesale or retail roles.
 But solution buyers just see them as pushy.

 About 22% of salespeople are Narrators.
 Some 65% of these drive next steps, but only 36% ask for commitment.
-Narrators sell using demos, catalogues, scripts and canned presentations.
+Narrators sell using demos, catalogues, scripts, and often invest in proper presentation training workshops and seminars to improve their sales tactics.
 They are product experts and technical wizards.
 But if a customer gives an unscripted response or objection, these ‘talking brochures’ default to bombast about their product or brand superiority.

 Socialisers comprise 15% of salespeople.
 Only a third drive next steps, and 27% ask for commitment.
 Socialisers excel at networking and upbeat customer service.
 They regard customers as friends.
 This dynamic can manifest as a high cost of sale because they wait for buyers to take the next step, don’t assert any pressure to buy, and give away discounts – even after orders are received – to show their commitment!